openshift/training/beta-3-setup.md

 ### Deleting a Project
 Since we are done with this "demo" project, and since the `joe` user is a project administrator, let's go ahead and delete the project.
-This should also end up deleting all the pods.
+This should also end up deleting all the pods, and other resources, too.

 As the `joe` user:

     osc delete project demo

+If you quickly go to the web console and return to the top page, you'll see a warning icon that will pop-up a hover tip saying the project is marked for deletion.

 If you switch to the `root` user and issue `osc get project` you will see that the demo project's status is "Terminating".
 If you do an `osc get pod -n demo`